 How the score is built

-The AI Visibility Score is a number from 0 to 100.
-It is not a black box and it is never guessed.
+The AI Visibility Score is not a black box and it is never guessed.
 It's a weighted blend of four signals we measure directly from what ChatGPT, Perplexity, Google AI Overviews actually say when asked 5 real buyer-intent questions about your niche.

 Cited at all